Assessments

 The Parents

 The parents' involvement in the assessment will be central to its success.
 At the outset they need to understand how they can contribute to the process and what needs to change in order to improve the outcomes for the child.
 The assessment process must be open and transparent with the parents.
 However, the process should also challenge parents' statements and behaviour where it is evidenced that there are inconsistencies, questions or obstacles to progress.
-All parents or care givers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
-There may be exceptions to the involvement in cases of sexual abuse or domestic abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.
+All parents or caregivers should be involved equally in the assessment and should be supported to participate whilst the welfare of the child must not be overshadowed by parental needs.
+There may be exceptions to the involvement, in cases of Sexual Abuse or Domestic Violence and Abuse for example, where the plan for the assessment must consider the safety of an adult as well as that of the child.

 9. Contribution of Agencies Involved with the Child and Family

 All agencies and professionals involved with the child, and the family, have a responsibility to contribute to the assessment process.
-This might take the form of providing information in a timely manner and direct or joint work.
-Differences of opinion between professionals should be resolved speedily but where this is not possible, the local arrangements for resolving professional disagreements should be implemented (see Practice Resolution Protocol: Resolving Professional Differences of Opinion in Multi-Agency working with Children and their Families).
+This might take the form of providing information promptly and direct or joint work.
+Differences of opinion between professionals should be resolved speedily but, where this is not possible, the local arrangements for resolving professional disagreements should be implemented.

 It is possible that professionals have different experiences of the child and family and understanding these differences will actively contribute to the understanding of the child / family.